How you can see the nearly total lunar eclipse Friday morning

 For U.S. viewers the peak of the eclipse — when the moon is the most covered by Earth's shadow — will be at 4:03 a.m.
 ET.

-But the moon will begin to pass into the Earth's shadow much earlier, around 1:00 am ET.
+But the moon will begin to pass into the Earth's shadow much earlier, around 1 a.m.
+ET.
 At 2:19 a.m.
-ET the moon will move into the umbra, the inner part of Earth's shadow, and begin to look like a chunk is missing from it.
+ET, the moon will move into the umbra, the inner part of Earth's shadow and begin to look like a chunk is missing from it.
 It will turn red around 3:45 a.m.
 ET.

 To see the show, simply go outside and have a look.
 A pair of binoculars or a camera with a tripod might enhance your view.